 Encourage Emotional Vocabulary

-Help children name their emotions accurately.
-This builds emotional intelligence and reduces frustration-driven behavior.
+Helping children name emotions improves emotional awareness and reduces frustration-driven behavior.

 Practice Family Check-Ins